-What Can a Handyman Do in Lee in Lee County, Alabama?
+What Can a Handyman Do Without a License in Lee in Lee County, Alabama?

 In Lee County, Alabama (Auburn/Opelika area), most “handyman” work is legal without a state contractor license only if each job stays under Alabama’s general-contractor threshold and you avoid regulated trades (electrical, plumbing, gas, HVAC).
 Alabama does not issue a single statewide “business license” for everyone; instead, business licensing is primarily handled through the probate judge (county) and/or city where you operate, plus state tax registration as needed.